 When I work as a Collaborative Divorce Coach, I either work with the couple as a mediator or neutral or with one parent while a second coach works with the other parent.
 If I am acting as a mediator or neutral with both parents, I meet individually with each person and then we meet together to address agenda items such as areas of conflict and communication.
 We can also develop a parenting plan.
 When two coaches are involved, I meet with one partner or spouse while the other coach meets with the partner or spouse and then the four of us meet together in “four-way” meetings to address parenting issues and formulate a parenting plan.
 Either way, I can continue to provide support for the family post-separation.

-The divorce coaching sessions may take place concurrently with collaborative lawyer negotiations or court proceedings or they may take place before clients meet with lawyers.
-The divorce coaching sessions may also take place after the separation agreement is signed.
-The number of mediation or collaboration sessions vary as per the needs of the parents, family, and process.
+The divorce coaching sessions may take place concurrently with collaborative lawyer negotiations or court proceedings.
+Co-parenting counselling sessions may also take place after the separation agreement is signed.
+The number of mediation or collaboration sessions vary as per the needs of the couple and family.

 As a Child Specialist, I work with elementary age children as well as teens to provide them with a voice in the separation process.
 I meet with the children individually in the minimum number of sessions necessary to provide support and assessment as outlined below.
 Typically, this involves up to three sessions and does not involve counselling per se.
 The purpose of the sessions is to provide intermediary support for the children as well as information for the parents and the collaborative team.
 Information is relayed orally to parents during four-way meetings with Divorce Coaches as deemed helpful in formulating a Parenting Plan, Parenting time, and in making other child-centered decisions.